CED With Irinotecan Liposome Injection Using Real Time Imaging in Children With Diffuse Intrinsic Pontine Glioma (DIPG) (PNOC 009)

-- Patients with tumor morphology that predicts poor coverage of the majority of the tumor including bilateral thalamic involvement, >30% of estimated tumor volume outside the pons, or cysts that represent >50% of cross-sectional areas of the pons.
-Patients with evidence of cystic changes greater than 1 cm in diameter will be excluded.
-These subjects should be discussed with the study chairs.
+- Patients with tumor morphology or other imaging findings that predict poor coverage of the majority of the tumor including significant tumor volume outside the pons or presence of large cysts within the tumor that would prevent adequate tumor coverage by CED.
+Patients with concern for adequate tumor coverage based on tumor morphology should be discussed with the study chairs.

 - History of allergic reactions attributed to compounds of similar chemical or biologic composition to irinotecan, topotecan, gadolinium, or lipids.